alikahwaji/SDV503-Lab-Eight-2021/README.md

 |:four:|Do NOT Share the lab repo :closed_lock_with_key:|:heavy_multiplication_x:|
 |:five:|Do NOT re-use this repo for other coding activities :recycle:|:heavy_multiplication_x:|

-## :page_facing_up: Lab Nine Description
+## :page_facing_up: Lab Eight Description

-:arrow_right: Compare between Arrays in C# and JavaScript, provide the comparison in Markdown table with examples of Arrays in C# & JavaScript.
+:arrow_right: List with examples loops in C#.
 (Use your journal MD file)

-:arrow_right: Explain the advantages and disadvantages of Dictionaries in C#.
+:arrow_right: what the advantage and disadvantage of coding loops?
 (Use your journal MD file)

-:arrow_right: Explain Dictionaries in JavaScript, research about this topic, and provide your references (Use your journal MD file)
+:arrow_right: what is the difference in between loops in c# and javascript?
+(Use your journal MD file)

 ## :books: Resources